CaptainSlow22/bookstore-app/README.md

-Bookstore desktop application made with Python + SQLite3 library
+Bookstore desktop application made with Python + SQLite3 and Tkinter libraries